-My son began his journey with speech therapy services at 20 months old and made HUGE progress within the first six months of his therapy.
+My son began his journey with speech therapy services at 20 months of age and made HUGE progress within the first six months of his therapy.

 Little changes in the way I speak to my son, the way I read to him, and how our family interacts with him are things I’ve learned from his speech therapist and have helped him truly explode in his language development.

 I have been taking notes of things I’ve learned along the way and thought I’d put them all together in a blog post to hopefully help other parents walking this similar path of working through developmental delays.

 I especially hope it’s helpful for the parents who are in the “waiting” stage prior to being able to get therapy rolling.

-We have been so blessed to have home speech therapy services and a language pathologist who comes into our home to work with our son on his communication skills through language therapy.
+We have been so blessed to have home speech therapy services and a speech-language pathologist who comes into our home to work with our son on his communication skills through language therapy.

-These tips are purely for children who are working on expressive language.
-There are different types of speech delays in young children; my son had no delay with receptive communication so I knew his understanding was there, he was just needing to learn how to communicate the words!
+These tips are purely for the speech delayed toddler who is working on expressive language.
+There are different types of speech delays in young children; my son had no delay with receptive communication so I knew his understanding was there, he was just a late bloomer needing to learn how to communicate the words!

 If you think your child might have a language disorder or be on the autism spectrum disorder, obviously I recommend that you seek professional help.
-The best advice and answers to any questions you may have in order to help your individual child with their speech language should be asked to their therapist.
-Listen to their advice, resources, and therapy tips but these are some of the things we’ve personally been doing with our son and have learned from his speech language pathologists.
+The best advice and answers to any questions you may have in order to help your individual child with a speech problem should be asked to their therapist.
+Listen to their advice, resources, and therapy tips but these are some of the things we’ve personally been doing with our son and have learned from his speech language pathologist.

 Communicating with a Speech Delayed Toddler

-It is very important to speak slowly, clearly and briefly when talking to a speech delayed toddler.
+It is very important to speak slowly, clearly and briefly when talking to speech delayed two year olds.

-The best way is to label EVERYTHING and in the early days stick to one word labels.
+The best way is to label EVERYTHING and in the early days stick to one word labels with simple words.

 Repeating the same word over and over helps and be sure to create word to object association by holding an object close to your mouth as you say the label for it.

 Hold up a shoe, say “shoe, shoe, shoe” while they make eye contact with it, then put the shoe on.